-Note: When words in the glossary first appear in a question, they will be bolded.
-This glossary contains all of the terms from Mark, Book One and adds additional content specific to Book Two.
-Additionally, extra verses that may add to the study of the lesson are found at the end of each lesson under "For Further Study."
+Note: When words in the glossary first appear in the text, or in a question, they will be bolded.
+In addition, extra verses that may add to the study of the lesson are found at the end of each lesson under "For Further Study."